I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-24-HTB-You-Know-0xDiablos.md

 ![flag function](/docs/assets/images/HTB/diablos/diablos23.png)

-The function allocates a character arra size of 64 to the *local_50* variable, then reads the *flag.txt* file and saves the content to that *local_50* variable.
+The function allocates a character array size of 64 to the *local_50* variable, then reads the *flag.txt* file and saves the content to that *local_50* variable.
 It then uses an if statement to check 2 parameters and if they match it the *local_50* variable is printed, which should now contain the *flag.txt* file contents.

 The parameters that need to be matched are displayed in the decompile window as *param_1 == -0x21524111* and *param_2 == -0x3f212ff3*.
 However Highlighting this line in the decompile window also brings them up and highlights the section related to it in the *listing* window.
 Here it is displayed what the parameters really are which is *0xdeadbeef* and *0xc0ded00d* respectively